bunnyxt/lcid/README.md

 ### Build Frontend

-To start frontend, install all dependencies via `cd lcid-frontend && npm install` first.
+To start frontend, install all dependencies via `npm install` first.
 Then, start frontend development server via `npm run start`.
 By default, the development server will starts at `http://localhost:3000`.

 To build frontend, use `npm run build`.
-The built frontend will be created at `lcid-frontend/build`.
+The built frontend will be created at `build/`.

 ### Start Backend Service